cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-3-usecases-of-kubernetes-ingress.md

 ---
 layout: post
-title:  "How to use Kubernetes ingress"
+title:  "3 Use cases of Kubernetes ingress"
 description: >
-  X usecases of using ingress for exposing HTTP applications inside the cluster
+  How to use Kubernetes ingress for routing HTTP traffic to applications inside the cluster.
+It can do some HTTP use cases.
 image: "k8s-ingress-cover.png"
 date:   2023-07-13 15:10:00 +0530
 categories: [hands-on]